isaiisj/Coursera/Web_Applications_for_Everyboody_UMich_Specialization/BuildingWebApplicationsInPHP/2.HTML/Example/README.md

-You can view how it works <a href="https://www.wa4e.com/code/html/index.htm">Clicking here</a>
+You can visualize the examples <a href="https://www.wa4e.com/code/html/index.htm">Clicking here</a>